This is an advanced topic that assumes that the reader has a solid knowledge of LookML.

 - Identify the view or Explore you want to refine.

 - Decide where you want to house your refinements.
 You can add refinements in any existing LookML file, or you can create separate LookML files for your refinements.
-(See the procedure for Creating a Data Test File for an example of creating generic LookML files.)
+(See the procedure for creating a data test file on the Understanding other project files documentation page for an example of creating generic LookML files.)

 - Use the